University Policies & Procedures

 Students are expected, and often required, to perform evaluations of classes and practicum experiences at the end of each semester.
 This system permits the instructors to identify areas of concentration, promotes discussion of new teaching methodologies, allows curriculum inventory, recommends changes in class offerings, and provides better integration of the curriculum.
 Class evaluations are completed on-line and are kept confidential.
 Although instructors do have the ability to view whether or not individual students have completed the evaluations, they do not have the ability to view individual student comments or ratings.

 PACS is committed to maintaining a safe, healthy environment that complies with federal, state, and local laws; University policies and procedures; and professional ethical standards.
 In keeping with this goal, PACS students may not participate in unethical or illegal acts, violate any professional standard, or violate any University policies or procedures.
 Reports of such activity will be referred to the appropriate authorities and may impact a student’s enrollment in PACS.
+In addition, students are required to continue to meet the background check and drug screening requirements outlined in the Disclosures.

 Disability Resources (DR) is the official resource for students who have disabilities or suspected disabilities.
 For information on requesting and using academic accommodations, please visit the Disability Resources website.